zpliulab/MuToN/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10445253.svg)](https://doi.org/10.5281/zenodo.10445253)

 This repository closely reproduce the experiments of:
-Pengpai Li, Zhi-Ping LIu (2024).
+Pengpai Li, Zhi-Ping Liu.
 MuToN Quantifies Binding Affinity Changes upon Protein Mutations by Geometric Deep Learning.
-(To be published)
+(2024, to be published)
 ## Requirements
 * [BioPython*](https://github.com/biopython/biopython) (v1.78).
 To deal with computings relating to structures and sequences of proteins.
 * [Pytorch*](https://pytorch.org/) (v2.0.1).
 Pytorch with GPU version.
 Use to model, train, and evaluate the actual neural networks.